discretize/discretize-guides/builds/2025-12-11-power-alac-amalgam.md

 <Warning>
 You want to precast <Boon name="Alacrity"/> and <Boon name="Might"/> for your group.
 </Warning>
-0. Swap to a 100% boon duration precast template with shortbow
+0. Swap to a 100% boon duration precast template with shortbow.
-1. Create a fire field with <Skill name="Essence of Liquid Wrath"/> (Shortbow 4)
+1. Create a fire field with <Skill name="Essence of Liquid Wrath"/> (Shortbow 4).
 2. Blast the firefield for <Boon name="Might"/> with <Skill name="Essence of Animated Sand"/> and <Skill name="Essence of Borrowed Time"/>.
 3. <Skill id="76642"/> and  all Morph Skills for <Boon name="Alacrity"/> with <Trait id="2387"/>.
-4. Refresh Skills with _Mistlock Singularity_
+4. Refresh Skills with _Mistlock Singularity_.
-5. Blast, evolve and morph again.
+5. Blast <Boon name="Might"/> again.
 6. Swap to your fight template with hammer.

 </Card>
 <Card title="Relic Precasts">